ThibauldBraet/Whos-your-data/README.md

   to the average concerned Swiss citzen (or any citzen for that matter)
 * Develop a narrative for our data
 * Develop/find a skeleton for our data story website
+* Determine ways to present the full crime dataset to the readers, including creative filtering mechanisms

 # Questions for TA
 NEEDS TO BE REDEFINED!!!